rcastro-lgc/TestCasesGenerator/SECURITY.md

 ## Reporting a Vulnerability

-We take the security of ProRef seriously.
+We take the security of FuzeTestAI seriously.
 If you believe you have found a security vulnerability, please report it to us as described below.

 **Please do not report security vulnerabilities through public GitHub issues.**

-Instead, please report them via email to `security@proref.dev`.

 You should receive a response within 48 hours.
 If for some reason you do not, please follow up via email to ensure we received your original message.